PolymerX/polymer-skeleton/README.md

 	$ yarn build

+## Styling components with PostCSS and CSSNext

+During development the `.postcss` files will be watched and compiled to the `style-module.html` file within the component directory.
+The CSS is scoped to the component so don't worry about CSS specificity, you can also use `:host`, `:host-context` and `:root` selectors.
+Read more about [styling web components](https://www.polymer-project.org/2.0/docs/devguide/style-shadow-dom) and [custom CSS properties](https://www.polymer-project.org/2.0/docs/devguide/custom-css-properties)

+[cssnext](http://cssnext.io/) also include Autoprefixer plugin, if you don't know how it work (...and you should), it allow you to write CSS without worry about vendor prefixes.
+Just write your css properties prefix-free and let autoprefixer do the work for you when compiling.

 ## How Polymer is imported

 It's a little trick to just show Polymer to Webpack and bundle with the other `js`.
 Exporting the `window.Polymer` object and importing it where needed inside the `js` of the components.

-## Styling components with PostCSS and Autoprefixer

-During development the `.postcss` files will be watched and compiled to the `style-module.html` file within the component directory.
-All css is scoped to the component so don't worry about CSS specificity, you can also use `:host`, `:host-context` and `:root` selectors.

-If you don't know how autoprefixer work (...and you should), it allow you to write CSS without worry about vendor prefixes.
-Just write your css properties prefix-free and let autoprefixer do the work for you when compiling.

 **How about commons styles?**
 You can make a shared `style-module` and import it when you need commons styles inside your component.
 More info about this technique [here](https://www.polymer-project.org/1.0/docs/devguide/styling#style-modules)